-As a result, banks already provide their customers and potential customers with a wealth of educational material, information, tools and services to help them make the best financial choices.
-But they go beyond this.
-Banks in Canada are also leaders in supporting financial literacy activities and initiatives in communities across Canada.
+Banks already provide their customers and potential customers with a wealth of educational material, information, tools and services to help them make the best financial choices.
+But the banks’ commitment goes well beyond providing financial advice to customers.

 Bringing financial basics to the classroom